How to Calculate Your EBITDA

 What You Should Know About EBITDA

-Evaluating a company by EBITDA gained its popularity in the business world at the height of the leveraged buyouts era in the 1980s.
-During this time, most distressed organizations were financially restructured by investors.
-The majority of these investors used EBITDA as a yardstick to determine if the organization could afford to pay back the interest on a leveraged buyout deal.
+During this time, investors financially restructured most distressed organizations.
+The majority of these investors used EBITDA as a yardstick to determine whether the organization could afford to pay back the interest on a leveraged buyout deal.

 Since your EBITDA is a reliable indicator of your practice’s financial soundness and operational efficiency, it gives your prospective buyers and investors a clear picture of the value of your practice.